ybyzek/theniledev-examples/authz-be/README.md

 db.shutdownServer()
 ```

-This script will drop those tables and drop ALL rules for those organizations:
+This script will drop those tables and drop ALL policies for those organizations:

 ```
 yarn clean